FredericRuaudel/VaporTips/tips/basic_authentication.md

 # Basic Authentication with Vapor ![][image-1]

-For the login, we can use the Basic Authentication protocol (RFC 7617)
+To manage login, you can use the Basic Authentication protocol (RFC 7617) which is supported by Vapor 3 by default

 ## Principle